ciscodocs/ltrent-2008-clemea25/docs/lab0_getting_started.md

 The first step is to verify that the certificates are correctly installed on each WAN-Edge router, as they are essential for establishing secure communication within the SD-WAN fabric.

+!!! note
+    The show outputs provided below are from the **Stockholm Branch**; however, it is important to perform this verification on each WAN-Edge router in the topology.

 ``` { .ios, .no-copy }
 Stockholm-Branch#show sdwan control local-properties
 personality                       vedge